metagentools/GraphBin/support/README.md

   --dpi DPI          dpi value
 ```

-### Before using Flye/Miniasm assemblies for binning
+### Before using Miniasm assemblies for binning
-Please note that, if you are using Flye/Miniasm assemblies, you should provide the edge sequences for the initial binning tool (not the contigs output from Flye/Miniasm).
+Please note that, if you are using Miniasm assemblies, you should provide the edge sequences for the initial binning tool (not the contigs output from Flye/Miniasm).
 To get the edge sequences from the GFA file, you can use [this script](https://github.com/Vini2/GraphBin/blob/master/support/flye_miniasm_gfa2fasta.py) as the assembly graph consists of these edge sequences and not contigs.

 If you come across a Python3 error when plotting graphs, please refer to [this thread](https://github.com/igraph/python-igraph/issues/88) to fix it.